CoryMcCartan/CoryMcCartan/README.md

 **[adjustr](https://github.com/CoryMcCartan/adjustr)** is an R package for efficient Stan model sensitivity analysis using leave-one-out importance sampling.

 **[conformalbayes](https://github.com/CoryMcCartan/conformalbayes)** is an R package for finite-sample calibration of predictive intervals for Stan models.

+**[onnxr](https://github.com/CoryMcCartan/onnxr)** provides native R access to the Open Neural Network Exchange (ONNX) Runtime, which is a performant engine for running machine learning models that are saved to a standardized format.

 ## Elections and redistricting